 The Man Who Drew a Curve When the Right Angle Was the Rule

-Brazilian architecture remains in the shadow of Oscar Niemeyer.
+Brazilian architecture is devoted to Niemeyer.
 How does that effect the architecture of the country as a whole?

 As an architecture student at the Federal University of Rio de Janeiro, I was a bit put off by the cult of Oscar Niemeyer in Brazil.
 While I knew how talented and what a visionary he was, I found it upsetting that every new project of any significance was automatically assigned to the “living legend”.
 There was at the time, and still is, a practice by politicians that goes like this: whenever a public project is in need of exposure or dealing with a controversial proposal, they would attach Niemeyer’s name to, in order to avoid debate and discord.
 Who could, after all, argue with a “genius” creation?
 Without a doubt, most often than not, the Niemeyer creations were, indeed, genius.
 But what about the abundance talented architects prevented from even proposing their own visions?

 It took some time for me to separate the circumstances in which Niemeyer’s talents where applied from his designs, career, and humanity and thus fully appreciate what he was all about.
 Like my fellow student, now architect and entrepreneur Henrique Thoni, said to me when discussing Niemeyer’s legacy, “Many can question his design, his social, and political beliefs.
 But drawing a curve is a challenge that only a few dare to face.
 He chose this path.
 Moreover, he did it when the straight line was the rule.”